About Law Enforcement Explorers

 The Ramsey County Sheriff’s Office, in affiliation with the Boy Scouts of America, sponsors Explorer Post #2.
 Explorer Post #2 was established in 1957 and is the oldest post in Minnesota.
 Explorer Post #2 is a national Law Enforcement Exploring Post that competes annually at the Law Enforcement Exploring Competition.

 The Law Enforcement Career Exploring Program is available to youth between the ages of 14 and 21 who pass a criminal background check.
+The number of participants is limited.

 For more information, please contact the Sheriff's Water Patrol Unit at 651-490-4511.